soufianetahiri/RemoteShellCodeInjection/README.md

 ## Usage

  -  -url: url where your shellcode is hosted
  -  -pname: the process you want to inject into
- -   --self-inject: if you don't use -pname, it will injects the shellcode on the running process
+ -  -selfinject: if you don't use -pname, it will injects the shellcode on the running process
  -  -key: the b64 key to decrypt your shellcode if you AES encrypted it,

 ## Credits
 The API unhooking (ntdll.dll, kernel32.dll, advapi32.dll, and kernelbase.dll),EAT hooks, IAT hooks, and JMP/Hot-patch/Inline hooks, AMSI and ETW patches are totally stolen from https://github.com/GetRektBoy724/SharpUnhooker